Voxoff/chestnut-tracker/README.md

 TECH DEBT ALREADY

-Refactor registrations and sessions controller (and views) to be inside a devise foldere
+1. Refactor registrations and sessions controller (and views) to be inside a devise folder

-Put highlight js in pack tag or better npm package
+2. Put highlight js in pack tag or better npm package

-WTF is turbolinks vs DOMContentLoaded
+3. WTF is turbolinks vs DOMContentLoaded

+4. Pre tag indenting